 Come and join me at this Advanced AcuGraph Webinar, and I’ll teach you one of the things I’m doing NOW.
 Perhaps you can take your patients to a new level as well.

-Here’s a link to another blog post with the registration/recording details for this webinar!
+Here’s a link to another blog post with a link to the recording!